Léna Ruisz Léna Ruisz

 Holding The Violin With (Or Without) A Chin Rest

-Chin-off playing is not a belief system – it is a skill.
-This article traces how violin holding developed historically and shows how you can explore chin-off safely, without turning your setup into a new religion.
+Chin-off violin playing is not a belief system – it is a skill.
+This article traces how violinists held the instrument before the chin rest existed, and shows how to explore that approach safely, without turning your setup into a new religion.

 What to Expect From Your First Online Lesson With Me